Bibi Jit Kaur Gill (1953 – 2021), Muar

 30.7.2022 (Saturday) – Continuation of Akhand Path

-31.7.2022 (Sunday) – Akhand Path Da Bhog at 9am, followed by Kirtan and Sehaj Path Da Bhog at 11.30am followed by Guru Ka Langgar therafter.
+31.7.2022 (Sunday) – Akhand Path Da Bhog at 9am, followed by Kirtan and Sahej Path Da Bhog at 11.30am followed by Guru Ka Langgar thereafter.

 Contact: